Thank you to those who nominated all of the outstanding teachers. We're pleased to congratulate the winner:

 About the Award

-The Edna V. Folger Outstanding Teacher Award renews awareness of the immeasurable influence teachers have on their students and recognizes the traditional image of the teacher as a community role model.
-The award is sponsored annually by Faurecia Emissions Control Technologies, the Community Education Coalition, and the Center for Teaching & Learning at IUPUC.”
+Edna Folger set the early standard for teachers in Columbus.
+In her honor the Edna V. Folger Outstanding Teacher Award was created to renew awareness of the immeasurable influence teachers have on their students and recognizes the traditional image of the teacher as a community role model.
+The award is sponsored annually by Faurecia Emissions Control Technologies, the Community Education Coalition, and the Center for Teaching & Learning at IUPUC.

 Eligibility & Nominations